 BY LINDSEY BURKE | PHOTOS BY LUCIANNA MCINTOSH

 IT HAPPENED IN AN INSTANT: a sudden impact thrust his body sideways toward the surface, tearing his snorkel and mask from his face.
-Confused, 13-year-old Keane Hayes searched around for what hit him.
+Confused, 13-year-old Keane Webre-Hayes searched around for what hit him.